jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 Rather than reform a system with a corrupt base, it would be better to take its data and findings, and transplant them onto a new and proper one that is in line with the interests of society and human life.

-For this reason, we introduce alternatives to every major economic concept as the foundation of Pantrynomics:
+For this reason, we introduce alternatives to every major economic concept as the foundation of Superphysics:

 - [Natural Price Theory](/social/economics/principles/four-laws-of-value) replaces Equilibrium Theory of Microeconomics
 - [The Effort Theory of Value](/social/economics/principles/effort-theory-of-value) replaces Profit Maximization